-For Burning Questions and Thought Papers, late assignments will NOT be accepted.
+For Burning Questions late assignments will NOT be accepted.
 Assignments must be submitted to Courselink Dropbox at the day and time indicated on the schedule.
 Marks will be docked for exceeding the page limit (5% per half page).

-For the Reflective Journal the instructor will consider written requests for an extension.
-If the request is granted, the self-reflection journal should be submitted to the Courselink dropbox, on the extended due date (Monday, December 5th).
+For the Reflective Journal and Thought Papers the instructor will consider a grace period of 48 hours without requests.
+This means that there will not be docked marks if you submit before the extra 48 hours period expires.
+Please, do not treat the grace period as the deadline, because it is not.
+The deadline is a hard deadline and the grace period is in place to account for potential difficulties and life events that can occur at the time of the hard deadline.
 After this period, 10% of the value of the report will be deducted for each additional day of delay.
 After 3 calendar days, the grade received will be 0%.